-"Vaccinating your pet against rabies will protect your pet and your family in case your pet has contact with a rabid or potentially rabid animal," said Westchester County Health Commissioner, Sherlita Amler, MD.
+Westchester County Health Commissioner Dr. Sherlita Amler said: "Vaccinating your pet against rabies will protect your pet and your family in case your pet has contact with a rabid or potentially rabid animal."

+Additional free rabies clinics will be scheduled and announced in the coming months in other parts of the County.
 Under New York State law, dogs and cats must receive their first rabies vaccine no later than four months after birth.
 A second rabies shot must be given within one year of the first vaccine, with additional booster shots given every one or three years after that, depending on the vaccine used.
 Owners who fail to get their pets vaccinated and keep the vaccinations up-to-date may be fined up to \$2,000.